Self-employed car finance

 Can I get car finance if I’m self-employed?

-While it’s certainly possible to get car finance if you’re self-employed, the process is a bit more time-consuming compared with being on the payroll for someone else.
+While it’s certainly possible to get car finance if you’re self-employed, the process can be a bit more time-consuming compared with being on the payroll for someone else.

-You will need to provide a range of documents to any potential lender to demonstrate that you are financially stable and, therefore, a suitable candidate for credit.
+You may need to provide a wider range of documents to any potential lender to demonstrate the agreement is both sustainable and affordable.

 That said, because the demand for credit has grown, and so many people are self-employed in the UK today – around 4.31 million to be precise – the industry is now much better equipped at serving